<?php echo $image->getTitle() ?>

 • ask friends or family to take home items you do not need

-• valuables and large amounts of money should be returned home or handed over for safekeeping
+• valuables and large amounts of money should be returned home or handed over to the nurse in charge of your care for safekeeping

 Warrington and Halton Teaching Hospitals NHS Foundation Trust will not accept liability for the loss or damage to a patient's property unless it has been handed in for safekeeping.